monscamus/eastworlds/posts/meet-at-the-moon.md

 # THE BIG SMACKDOWN - Science Fiction Vs Fantasy!

-![Meet at the Moon, Science Fiction Vs Fantasy or Does Scantasy exist?](/images/meetatthemoon2.jpg) In its role as the arbiter of world-building genres, Eastworlds will host a tongue-in-cheek battle of the titans: Science Fiction versus Fantasy.
+![Meet at the Moon, Science Fiction Vs Fantasy or Does Scantasy exist?](/images/meetatthemoon2.jpg) In its role as the arbiter of world-building genres, Eastworlders will host a tongue-in-cheek battle of the titans: Science Fiction versus Fantasy.

 SF was first: therefore its the daddy.